225th Rifle Division: Into Germany and Czechoslovakia

 Over the next two weeks the 225th was involved in heavy fighting along the Eastern Neisse, having captured an important bridgehead in the RauskKlaiKarbiscau region and continuing to expand it.
 Between January 31 and February 5 the division accounted for up to 1,500 German officers and men killed or wounded plus 108 prisoners; 36 guns; 63 machine guns; and 154 motor vehicles.
 At 0600 hours on February 10, after an extensive regrouping, the 299th and 1349th Rifle Regiments attacked German positions at Shedlau, capturing it by 1500.
 However, powerful counterattacks by infantry and tanks of 20th Panzer Division forced the 1349th to abandon the town.
 After further heavy and costly fighting the Regiment had the town back in its hands by the end of February 11.
 During this day Colonel Pesochin was seriously wounded while directing the battle from his observation post.
 He was evacuated for treatment and while in hospital was promoted to the rank of major general on April 6, but succumbed to his wounds on May 3.
 Col. Vasilii Aleksandrovich Orlov had taken over command of the division on February 12.

-During these actions the 55th Corps had been fighting in conjunction with 31st Tank Corps under direct command of the Front but returned to Gusev's control prior to the next stage of the offensive, the encirclement of Breslau.
+During these actions the 55th Corps had been fighting in conjunction with 31st Tank Corps under direct command of the Front but returned to Gusev's control prior to Athe next stage of the offensive, the encirclement of Breslau.
 A regrouping took place from February 8-12 which added the 291st Rifle Division to 55th Corps and left the Corps holding an 80km-wide front from Oppeln to Wansen; this allowed the Army's 117th and 118th Rifle Corps to concentrate as a shock group.
 The offensive was renewed on February 13 and gained up to 10 km by the end of February 15 but thereafter slowed significantly due to the presence of significant defensive forces in the area southwest of Breslau.
 21st Army would require a break to restore its offensive capabilities.
 At least some of the Front's rifle divisions by now were reduced to roughly 3,000 personnel.